 Haz primero la actividad de 'Preparación'.
 Después ve a 'Texto' y lee el poema o cuento (también puedes escuchar el audio mientras lees).
 Luego ve a 'Actividad' y procede a realizarla.

-I tell her that I want to ask her a question, and I ask her why she’s called “Scarlett”, and what the name means, and if it comes from anywhere in particular, and she says: 'No, it's just a stupid name my parents chose because they liked it.
+I tell her that I want to ask her a question, and I ask her why she's called Scarlett, and what the name means, and if it comes from anywhere in particular, and she says: 'No, it's just a stupid name my parents chose because they liked it.
 It doesn't mean anything.'

 I wonder if her parents named her after the heroine of a favourite film, perhaps, but then again, I know her dad and this sounds unlikely.
 I think they probably chose it just because they liked the sound of it.

 Scarlett is worried about changing school after the summer.
 She worries that she's too short for her age and that the other children at the school will make fun of her.
 She shows me some pictures of the school she is at now and her classmates.
 I look at the picture and it shows children of all heights and shapes and sizes.
 Some are tall, some are short, some are fat and some are thin.
 Some are black and some are white, and most of them are somewhere in between.
 Some have red hair and some have blond hair, some have long hair and some have short hair.

 I tell her not to worry about the new school, tell her that she'll be OK, and ask her about the new subjects she'll be studying.
 She tells me that she's worried about learning French, and I tell her not to worry, that it isn't a very difficult language.
 She tells me that she already knows five languages.

 'Five languages!'
 I shout.
 'That's impossible!
 How do you already know five languages?'